pcardotatgit/chatGPT_Webex_BOT/README.md

 Follow the instructions here in order to create one : [Create_a_Webex_bot_for_XDR_Alerts](https://github.com/pcardotatgit/Create_a_Webex_bot_for_XDR_Alerts)

-Second You must have an account to a OPENAI ( at openai.com ) and you must have created an API key.
+Second You must have an account to OPENAI ( at openai.com ) and you must have created an API key.

-**Notice** the script work with a GPT version you would have installed into a local server.
+**Notice** : the script work with a GPT version you would have installed into a local server.
 If so, then change the GPT_URL into the config.txt file

 ## Run the bot